lukeswitz/DragonSync-Meshtastic/README.md

+#WIP The necessary cot_parser will be uploaded once fully tested

 # DragonSync-Meshtastic

 DragonSync-Meshtastic is a Python-based application designed to bridge data between multicast network messages and Meshtastic devices.
 It listens for Cursor-on-Target (CoT) messages transmitted via a multicast group, parses these messages, and relays them as JSON-formatted text to connected Meshtastic devices.
 This tool is particularly useful for integrating various data sources (such as system messages, drone telemetry, and electromagnetic spectrum alerts) into a single, robust communication system.